RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 Method II: Key-based authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Please read the :ref:`Guide to Generating SSH Keys <generate ssh keys>` before you begin.

 If you choose to use key-based authentication for your login, you have additional responsibilities:

 .. attention::